AppliedAcousticsChalmers/ReTiSAR/README.md

 * **v2020.1.30**<br/>
   * First publication of code

+## Acknowledgement
+This work was funded by Facebook Reality Labs.

 ## License
 This software is licensed under a Non-Commercial Software License (see [LICENSE](LICENSE) for full details).